Pre-K Printable Fun

 Weigh your Fruit & Vegetable

-Gather some of your favorite fruit and vegetables, and a kitchen scale.
+Gather some of your favorite fruit and vegetables and a kitchen scale.
+Practice measuring your produce!
+Which weighs the most and the least?

-Sort your vegetables by Length
+Sort your Vegetables by Size

-Purchase or pick vegetables from your garden and practice sorting them by length
+Purchase or pick vegetables from your garden and practice sorting them by length (shortest to longest, and longest to shortest).
+View Member Instructions

 Sorting Seeds

 Cut any fruits or veggies you have on hand to observe the seeds inside.
-You can sort the seeds by size, texture, where the seed is located, etc.
+You can sort the seeds by size, texture, where the seed is located, etc. View Member Instructions

 Sorting Seeds